ppeble/emissary-ingress.dev/content/en/docs/3.8/tutorials/getting-started.md

   <Alert severity="info">The Service and Deployment are created in your default namespace.
 You can use <code>kubectl get services,deployments quote</code> to see their status.</Alert>

-3. Generate the YAML for a `Mapping` to tell $productName$ to route all traffic inbound to the `/backend/` path to the `quote` Service.
+3. Generate the YAML for a `Mapping` to tell Emissary Ingress to route all traffic inbound to the `/backend/` path to the `quote` Service.

   In this step, we'll be using the Mapping Editor, which you can find in the service details view of your [Ambassador Cloud connected installation](#connecting-your-installation-to-ambassador-cloud).
   Open your browser to https://app.getambassador.io/cloud/services/quote/details and click on **New Mapping**.